 A family vanishes without a trace.
-One mother will cross worlds to bring them back.
+One mother will defy the laws of space and time to bring them back.

-Their paths collide in the BETWEEN—a place where time twists and nothing is stable, and survival isn't guaranteed.
+Their destinies collide in the BETWEEN—a place where time twists and nothing is stable.

-From USA TODAY bestselling author Maureen A. Miller comes this character-driven sci-fi mystery about family, survival, and how far we'll go for love.
+From USA TODAY bestselling author Maureen A. Miller comes this character-driven sci-fi mystery about family, survival, and what we leave behind.

 Marda stepped up to a window, gazing out at the field mirrored twenty times over on the monitors circling the interior of the turret.
 This quiet stretch of land hosted the Eastern Quadrant Portal.
 It usually remained invisible on both ends, but she carried the instrumentation on her belt to reveal it as the glowing, pulsing tunnel that it was.